Six Cognitive Biases That Affect Your Leadership

 Watch out for these six cognitive biases

 Although cognitive biases influence decisions all the time, as a leader, you need to be more aware of the outsized impacts that your decisions can make if they are influenced by bias.
-Fortunately the first step to overcoming, or at least mitigating, cognitive bias is awareness.
+Fortunately the first step to overcoming, or at least mitigating, leadership bias is awareness.

-Here are six of the primary biases that can have an impact on how you lead your team and the decisions you make.
+Here are six of the primary leadership biases that can have an impact on how you lead your team and the decisions you make.

 1. Affinity bias